Why do I need to reauthorize my social account? 🤔

 How can I tell if an account needs to be reauthorized?

-A red yield sign in the left hand nav bar above your profile picture means that one of your social accounts need to be reauthorized.
+A red alert in the left hand navigation bar above your profile picture means that one of your social accounts need to be reauthorized.

 Click the red yield sign to expand the notification and see which accounts need to be reauthorized.